Skip to main content

 Monitor active queries

-Monitor active queries in your Lakebase Postgres database project to track running queries, identify performance bottlenecks, and analyze query execution in real time.
+Monitor active queries in your Lakebase Postgres project to track running queries, identify performance bottlenecks, and analyze query execution in real time.

 View active queries